giobroliatto/giobroliatto/README.md

 Hi there 👋, I'm Gio

-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, NodeJS and ReactJS.
+- 🌱 I’m currently working at TOTVS using TypeScript, Angular, PO-UI and Progress.
 - 📫 You can reach me at giovanibroliatto@gmail.com